wechto/paper/README.md

   a novel approach that utilizes confidence scores, which describe the quality of demonstrations. two-step importance weighting imitation learning (2IWIL) and generative adversarial imitation learning with imperfect demonstration and confidence (IC-GAIL), based on the idea of reweighting.

+  :curly_loop: [Variational Imitation Learning with Diverse-quality Demonstrations](http://proceedings.mlr.press/v119/tangkaratt20a/tangkaratt20a.pdf) :fire: :droplet:

+  We show that simple quality-estimation approaches might fail due to compounding error, and fix this issue by jointly estimating both the quality and reward using a variational approach.

+   ​ ​

    ​